 This tutorial is part of our WordPress Management tutorial series.
 In this tutorial, you will learn how to delete unwanted content (like comment SPAM) and unnecessary data from your site before performing your file backups and installation upgrades.

-Depending on the way your WordPress site has been configured, you may find that comment spam is regularly being posted to your posts or pages.
+Depending on how your WordPress site has been configured, you may find that comment spam is regularly being posted to your posts or pages.
 Even with anti-spam filters installed, it’s hard to stop spam altogether.
 You may also find that there are inactive plugins or old posts or pages with obsolete information that you don’t need on your site anymore.

 Every time you perform regular maintenance of your WordPress site, it’s a good idea to go through and delete all comment spam and get rid of unnecessary data from your site before you back up your database.
 Deleting these from your site before backing up your MySQL database not only helps to reduce your backup file size but more importantly, if you have to restore your data, you won’t be reimporting things like spam and unnecessary things into your site.